aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ## Opening (5 min)

-There are times when you want to implement some behavior in a class, but you want to leave it to another developer to implement some other behavior.
+There are times when you want to implement some behavior in a class, but want another developer to implement some other behavior.

-For example, in our earlier example of the `Shape` class, we subtly provided a default implementation for the `getCircumference()` and `getArea()` methods.
+For instance, in our earlier example of the `Shape` class, we provided a default implementation for the `getCircumference()` and `getArea()` methods.

 ```java
 public class Shape {